top of page

 Tesla-road-trip-400.jpg

 Some public charging stations are free, but an increasing number of station owners do collect fees for charging.
 This is a good development since it keeps the charging stations available for those who really need to use them.
 Usually, lower-powered charging stations (Level 2) are more affordable to use and DC Fast Charging stations that provide higher power and faster charging are more expensive to use.
-This is understandable since DCFC infrastructure is more expensive to install and due to high power levels these station owners need to pay demand charges to the electric utility, so these stations are not cheap to operate either.
-You can expect to always pay more for electricity at the public charging stations than what it would cost you to charge at home.
-You can pay with a credit card either by using a card reader at the station or over the phone.
-If you use public charging stations regularly we would recommend seeing which charging network provider operates the stations that you use.
-By setting up a prepaid account with them you can get cheaper rates and use the stations with the operator's smartphone app or RFID card.
+This is understandable since DCFC infrastructure is more expensive to install.
+Due to high power levels these station owners also need to pay demand charges to the electric utility, so DCFC stations are not cheap to operate either.
+In general, you can expect to always pay more for electricity at the public charging stations than what it would cost you to charge at home.
+At most stations you can pay with a credit card.
+If you use public charging stations regularly we would recommend seeing which charging network providers operate the stations that you use the most.
+You can usually sign for up an account with them to get cheaper rates and use the stations with the operator's smartphone app or RFID card.
 Charging station mapping apps list which network provider operates which station.

 How well do different standards support road trips?

-There are presently three DCFC connectors used in the U.S.: Tesla, CHAdeMO, and CCS.
+There are currently three DCFC connectors used in the U.S.: Tesla, CHAdeMO, and CCS.
 The Tesla connector is used by Tesla on its own Supercharging network.
 Non-Tesla CFC units have CHAdeMO and/or CCS connectors.
-CHAdeMO is used only by Nissan and Mitsubishi so we can expect charging network developers prioritizing CCS in most non-Tesla units.
-Presently, however, almost all of them still include a CHAdeMO connector too.
-In this text, we use a C&C abbreviation for CHAdeMO/CCS charging stations.
+CHAdeMO is used only by some legacy Japanese vehicles, so we are seeing charging providers moving away from them.
+Now that practically all manufacturers have pledged to migrate to NACS standard starting in 2025, things will get more simple.
+We will still have a period where there are several DCFC plug standards available, but fortunately there are adapters available as mentioned above.

 When you make decisions on which EV to purchase, DCFC charging speed and the station availability can be one factor, but remember to also consider how high to prioritize it.
-Some drivers use DCFC stations fairly regularly, some once or twice per month, but a good number of drivers end up using DC fast charging only a couple of times a year, if even that.
+Some drivers use DCFC stations fairly regularly, some once or twice per month, but a good number of drivers end up using DC fast charging only a couple of times a year.

 Workplace Charging

-Many employers are looking for ways to reduce their carbon footprint and one way to do that is to encourage employers to use more sustainable transportations for commuting.
-Walking, biking, and public transportation are naturally great options, but companies are also looking to provide charging infrastructure to encourage EV adoption among those employees who still choose to use a personal car for commuting.
-Workplace charging can increase the electric vehicle miles traveled, increase the EV awareness among employees, and even provide crucial charging infrastructure for those employees who, for any reason, haven't been able to install charging at their place of residence.
+Many employers are looking for ways to reduce their carbon footprint and one way to do that is to encourage employees to use more sustainable transportation for commuting.
+Walking, biking, and public transportation are great options, but companies are also looking to provide charging infrastructure to encourage EV adoption among those employees who still choose to use a personal car for commuting.
+Workplace charging can increase electric vehicle miles traveled, EV awareness among employees, and even provide crucial charging infrastructure for those employees who, for any reason, haven't been able to install charging at their place of residence.
 Learn more about the potential approaches and options by visiting www.WorkplaceCharging.com.

 bottom of page